 Why Was My Claim Denied?

-If your claim has been denied, it is important to remember that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
+If your claim has been denied, the first thing to know is that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
 If a home has been damaged, the insurance company may offer a low-ball settlement or deny the claim altogether to avoid depleting their cash reserves.
 To avoid paying claims, the insurance company may try to categorize the damage as exceeding the scope of the policy.
 They may blame the damage on factors other than those covered in the policy, or offer a low-ball settlement should they determine it is a valid, unavoidable claim.

 For example, roof damage is often a point of contention between insurance companies and homeowners.
 The homeowner will argue that the roof was damaged by hail, wind, or natural disaster(s), while the insurance company will claim the damage is a result of wear and tear – which is not covered under the policy.
 This disagreement is not uncommon in claim disputes, including those concerning hurricane damage, storm damage, lightning damage, fire damage, water damage, and mold.